-That does not mean that if you suffer from a mental or emotion illness that you should not be in a relationship.
+That does not mean that if you suffer from a mental or emotional illness that you should not be in a relationship.
 What it does suggest is that you need to work on yourself and your recovery before entering that relationship.
 No one else can fix you.
 Recovery is an inside job.

 5. Has there been a history of angry fights, abuse, or domestic violence?

 Couples whose relationship is characterized by lots of fighting, little if any repair efforts and abuse and violence often end during the first five years.
 This bulge in failed relationships at five years is also influenced by substance abuse and other addictions.

 6. Many marriages or long-term relationships fail at the 20 to 25-year point.

 These relationships stay together because of the children, the influence of family, or economic reasons.
 Then one day, often around the time that the oldest child is about to graduate from high school, the couple looks at each other and can’t remember why they liked each other in the first place.